gishAkbaraly/Java8-Tuto/README.md

 Maps don't support stream, that means, there is no `stream()` method available.
 But you create a streams using the keys, values or entry of the map : `map.keySet().stream()`, `map.values().stream()` and `map.entrySet().stream()`.
 There is a bunch of new features include in `Map` interface that we will see right now.

+### putIfAbsent
+Associate a value with key only if the key does not exist of if the value of the key is null

+### forEach
+Consume all key-value of the map